Bill Condon

 William Condon (born October 22, 1955) is an American director and screenwriter.
 Condon is known for writing and/or directing numerous successful and acclaimed films including Gods and Monsters, Chicago, Kinsey, Dreamgirls, The Twilight Saga: Breaking Dawn – Part 1, The Twilight Saga: Breaking Dawn – Part 2, and Beauty and the Beast.
 He has received two nominations for the Academy Award for Best Adapted Screenplay, Gods and Monsters and Chicago, winning for the former.

 Early life

 Condon was born in New York City on October 22, 1955, the son of a police detective, and was raised in an Irish Catholic family.
 He attended Regis High School and Columbia College of Columbia University, graduating in 1976 with a degree in philosophy.

 Two films had a significant impact of Condon's early life.
 At the age of twelve, he found himself drawn to screenplay writing with his first viewing of Bonnie and Clyde.
-In college he saw Sweet Charity (1969), which lead to "a lifelong love affair with movies that are reviled and rejected in their time.".
+In college he saw Sweet Charity (1969), which led to "a lifelong love affair with movies that are reviled and rejected in their time."

 After completing college, Condon worked as a journalist for film magazines, including American Film and Millimeter.
-In 1981, he won "the world's most difficult film trivia quiz" sponsored by the Village Voice.
+In 1981, he won "the world's most difficult film trivia quiz" sponsored by The Village Voice.